tessmero/tessmero.github.io/_changelogs/website.md

 ---
 title: "Website"
 changelog:
-  - 2025-01-06 Share url params with iframes (used for collide-o-scope)
+  - 2025-01-06 Share url params with iframe (used for collide-o-scope)
-  - 2025-01-05 Add fullscreen button, quit buttons exit fullscreen
+  - 2025-01-05 Add fullscreen button and make quit buttons exit fullscreen
   - 2024-12-31 Support zipped assets and fullscreen iframe like itch.io
   - 2024-12-29 Add music easter egg on more... page
   - 2024-12-07 Add sketch-ball demo